ibra303/DAGAN/README.md

 # Contents
 * Offical paper and seminar slides
-* Scripts for testing the DAGAN model on the OMNIGLOT dataset
+* Script for training the DAGAN model on the OMNIGLOT dataset
 * Instructions for setting up the environment and running the experiment
-* Results and analysis of the model's performance
+* Results of the model's performance

 # Setup and running the training